Scary video: Cloud of birds suddenly fall from sky in Mexico

-A scary video on social media has gone viral which sees a cloud of birds falling from the sky because of mysterious circumstances in Mexico.
+A video on social media that sees a cloud of birds falling from the sky because of mysterious circumstances in Mexico is viral.

-The scary video, shared by the UK-based news agency Daily Mail, sees the blackbirds taking off in Mexico but many of them suddenly fall dead on a street.
+The viral video, shared by the UK-based news agency Daily Mail, sees the blackbirds taking off in Mexico but many of them suddenly fall dead on a street.

 The report mentioned that the police were informed of the eerie situation after locals in the Alvaro Obregon area of Cuauhtemoc city of the Chihuahua state.